teamniteo/handbook/5_People/benefits.md

 ## Profit Sharing

-We believe every Nitean should take part in the distribution of the company profits.
-So every quarter, if the company is doing well, we reward those who stay with us.
+We believe every Nitean should take part in the success of the company.
+So every quarter, if the company is doing well, we pay out a share of the profits.
 Read more in the main document about [Profit sharing](profit-sharing.md).

 ## Productivity Allowance